Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Discussion

 \subsection{Concluding Thoughts}

-In conclusion, this manuscript has presented an algorithm for approximately solving the quadratic assignment problem that is fast, effective, and easily generalizable.
-Yet, the $\mc{O}(n^3)$ complexity remains too slow to solve many problems of interest.
+In conclusion, this manuscript has presented the FAQ algorithm for approximately solving the quadratic assignment problem.
+FAQ is theoretically justified, fast, effective, and easily generalizable.
+Our algorithm achieves state-of-the-art matching performance and efficiency on a host of benchmark QAP problems and connectome data sets.
+Yet, the $\mc{O}(n^3)$ complexity remains too slow to solve many problems of interest, and issues of scalability need be addressed.
 To facilitate further development and applications, all the code and data used in this manuscript is available from the first author's website, \url{http://jovo.me}.
+We have further incorporated FAQ (as sgm.R) into the open-source R package, igraph, available for download at \url{https://github.com/igraph/xdata-igraph/}.
+MATLAB code is also available at \url{https://github.com/jovo/FastApproximateQAP/tree/master/code/FAQ}.